 Patents are a form of license granted by the government that grants inventors a monopoly over their creation.
 Once granted patent protection, patent holders are able to exclusively sell, make, or use whatever it is that they have patented.
-Patent protection lasts for a limited time only, 20 years for standard patents and 8 years for innovation patents.
-This is to ensure that the innovative design eventually becomes publicly available.
+Patent protection lasts for 20 years for standard patents and 25 years for pharmaceutical patents.

 Commonwealth Patents Act 1990